abu-al3ees/ReactAssiment/README.md

-# first move the sever file out side myapp then do this below
+# first move the-->  Server file   <--- outside myapp then do this below

 ## first run the server by --> npm run auth